 Here are some favorite old businesses you will remember.

-My dad’s real estate office was in the dark building behind the bank.
+My dad’s real estate office was in the dark building where the old car is parked.
 The address was 135 Oregon Avenue and phone number was 32.
 There was an ice cream shop in one of the neighboring shops.
 Wasn’t it called the Smoke Shop?
 (If so, it was weird.)
 Magill Drugs was on the same site of the street, but other side of the alley and Cashman’s was on the far corner.
 The subterranean club that was the Copper Room was across the street from dad’s office and JC Penney’s was across from the bank on Wall Street.

 When I was researching historic buildings in Bend, I learned that the name of the Capitol Theater now belongs to the former Copper Room, now named the Capitol Bar.
 The dark building in the picture has been torn down now and there’s a bank parking lot there.
 The cross street (dirt) shown in the picture is Wall Street where it crosses Oregon Avenue.
 It makes me wonder how old that bank is.

 We used to love to climb on this.
 (See proof in next picture.)
 It has been removed and there is a smaller version in another location in the park.
 It has a fence around it, so kids can’t climb on it now like we used to.

 That’s me, Sandra Larson, at about 10 o’clock.
 You can see that it was on top of the hill behind Mirror Pond.
 This one was bigger than the one that is near there now.
 If you look closely, you can see that the wooden wheels were constructed in eight sections, each with two spokes.
 Metal treads were attached to the wooden wheels for traction and this rig was used to pull logs.
 Does anyone know what pulled the log skidder?